-Brittany Zigmond describes what she likes what about the Scholar's Electives program.
+To see a comprehensive list of the program's courses, see the Scholar's Electives Brochure (.pdf).
+Alternative, watch Brittany Zigmond as she describes what she likes what about the Scholar's Electives program:

 Thank you for your interest in the Scholar's Electives Program at Western University!